openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/ways_to_get_stateful_model.rst

 ## LowLatencу2

-LowLatency2 transformation changes the structure of the network containing [TensorIterator](../ops/infrastructure/TensorIterator_1.md) and [Loop](../ops/infrastructure/Loop_5.md) by adding the ability to work with the state, inserting the Assign/ReadValue layers as it is shown in the picture below.
+LowLatency2 transformation changes the structure of the model containing [TensorIterator](../ops/infrastructure/TensorIterator_1.md) and [Loop](../ops/infrastructure/Loop_5.md) by adding the ability to work with the state, inserting the Assign/ReadValue layers as it is shown in the picture below.